-Dr. Lillian Gelberg is Professor and Vice Chair for Academic Affairs in the Department of Family Medicine.
+Dr. Lillian Gelberg is Professor and Vice-Chair for Academic Affairs in the Department of Family Medicine.

-She is a health services researcher and family physician who conducts community-based research on the health (physical health, mental health, social health, drug and alcohol abuse), access to care, and quality of care of homeless and other vulnerable populations.
+She is a health services researcher and family physician who conducts community-based research on the health (physical health, mental health, social health, drug, and alcohol abuse), access to care, and quality of care of homeless and other vulnerable populations.

-Dr. Gelberg's work has been recognized by election to the Institute of Medicine of the National Academy of Sciences, and by receipt of the Association for Health Services Research 1995 Young Investigator Award and the 1997 Article of the Year Award, and the first recipient of the Family Practice Excellence in Research Award from the California Academy of Family Physicians (2001).
+Dr. Gelberg's work has been recognized by election to the Institute of Medicine of the National Academy of Sciences and by receipt of the Association for Health Services Research 1995 Young Investigator Award and the 1997 Article of the Year Award, and the first recipient of the Family Practice Excellence in Research Award from the California Academy of Family Physicians (2001).
 She was the George F. Kneller Chair in Family Medicine (1999-2005).

 She has studied homeless adults living in shelters and outdoor areas, and the health and use of health services among homeless and low-income housed patients.
-She also has studied change in health status and use of health services among homeless adults; delays in onset of treatment for tuberculosis patients; health status, contraception use, access to care, and patient satisfaction among homeless women in shelters and food programs; antecedents and consequences of victimization among homeless adults; and the epidemiology and use of health services for homeless persons with HIV, hepatitis B, and hepatitis C including interventions to improve access to primary care for medical care and appropriate vaccinations.
+She also has studied the change in health status and use of health services among homeless adults; delays in the onset of treatment for tuberculosis patients; health status, contraception use, access to care, and patient satisfaction among homeless women in shelters and food programs; antecedents and consequences of victimization among homeless adults; and the epidemiology and use of health services for homeless persons with HIV, hepatitis B, and hepatitis C including interventions to improve access to primary care for medical care and appropriate vaccinations.